TL;DR

 Continue professional development in your target area outside practicum hours.
 Join relevant professional associations.
 Attend webinars and conferences.
 Complete online courses that build specific skills.
 These activities maintain connection to your goals while you fulfill practicum requirements elsewhere.

 Use this time to deepen theoretical knowledge in your area of interest.
 Read foundational texts, follow key researchers, understand current debates.
-When opportunities in your field arise, you will be prepared to contribute meaningfully despite limited direct experience.
+When opportunities in your field arise, you will be prepared to contribute meaningfully.

 Reframing the Experience